mechmotum/mechmotum.github.io/content/bicycle-of-the-future-postdoc.rst

 For information about the application procedure, please contact Ms. Anita van Vianen, email: application-3me@tudelft.nl.

 ..
-[1] We are currently seeking an extension for the funding duration and there is some likelihood for a 12 month appointment.
-This is not guaranteed.
+[1] We originally advertised a 10 month appointment and the official application page also reflects that, but we have obtained approval for the extra 2 months.
+The position will be 12 months.